 All lenders need to be sure that you will repay the money that you are borrowing.
-To ascertain if you will pay the money back they refer to the Credit report or Credit report.
-The first step to having a good credit score is to understand what credit report is and what components it has, therefore it is important to know what is a Credit report and what does it contain.
-Conceptually the credit report reflects how you have borrowed in the past and what your credit history has been like.
+To ascertain that you will pay the money back, they refer to the credit report.
+The first step to having a good credit score is to understand what credit report is and what components it comprises.
+Conceptually, the credit report reflects how you have borrowed in the past, and what your credit history has been like.

-The Credit report is a repository of your financial history and behaviour.
+The credit report is a record of your financial history and behavior.
 It includes details of all the loans you have and the repayments you have made.

 These credit reports are maintained by credit bureaus such as Transunion, Experian and Equifax.
 The lenders can contact any one of these credit bureaus to check your credit report.
-However, the customer must authorise the lender to conduct this check and it cannot be done by the lender without the permission of the applicant.
+However, the customer must authorize the lender to conduct this check, and it cannot be done by the lender without the permission of the applicant.

-These credit checks are conducted when you apply for any of the following: Credit card, Home loan, Personal Loan, Auto loan.
-Based on the result of the application the lender decided how to process your application.
-Every time a lender conducts a credit check it is recorded on your credit report
+These credit checks are conducted when you apply for any of the following: credit card, home loan, personal loan, auto loan, etc. Based on the result of the credit check, the lender decides how to process your application.
+Every time a lender conducts a credit check, it is recorded on your credit report.

 Your credit report contains the following information

-- Details of all your loans.
-It shows the start date of the loans, loan amount, loan outstanding, loan tenure.
+- Details of all your credit.
+It shows the start date of the credit, credit amount, credit outstanding, tenure, etc.

-- Details of all the payments that you have made for all the loans and if they were made on time.
+- Details of all the payments that you have made for all the credit balances and if they were made on time.

 - Your current and previous address as recorded by lenders when you had applied.

-- Any debt writes off or settlements that you have had with the banks for non-payment of your dues.
+- Any written-off debt or settlements that you have had with the banks for non-payment of your dues.

-Now that you know what is a credit report you can learn more in detail about the factors that affect your credit score on mymoneykarma.com to help you have a good score.
+Now that you know what is a credit report, you can learn more in detail about the factors that affect your credit score on mymoneykarma to help you have a good score.